 AEO (Answer Engine Optimization) and GEO (Generative Engine Optimization) are content strategies.
 They tell you how to optimize what you publish so AI platforms are more likely to cite you.
 Root does something different: we measure what AI is actually recommending to your buyers right now, before any optimization happens.
 That's a commercial intelligence question, not a content production question.
 The output is a competitive picture and a prioritized action plan, not a content brief.
 Most clients use our findings to inform their AEO or GEO work.
 We're the diagnostic that precedes the optimization.

 AI platforms build recommendations from structured data, authoritative citations, schema markup, and content architecture — not from paid placement or traditional SEO rankings.
 Most companies are invisible to AI buyers because their digital infrastructure was built for human search engines, not AI reasoning systems.
 The fix requires understanding which signals AI platforms use to evaluate your category, then restructuring your content, metadata, and authority footprint accordingly.
-The report tells you exactly where the gaps are.
+Our Citro platform shows exactly where those gaps are.

 Meaningful improvement is achievable within 90 days when changes are prioritized correctly.
 Structured data and schema implementation typically produces results within weeks.
 Content and authority-building compounds over months.
 Root's roadmap sequences actions by impact and effort so the fastest, highest-return changes happen first, giving you measurable improvement quickly while building durable visibility over time.